tryton/trytond/doc/ref/models/fields.rst

 .. attribute:: Field.on_change

-A list of field names.
+A set of field names.
 If this attribute is set, the client will call the method ``on_change_<field name>`` of the model when the user changes the current field value and will give the values of each fields in this list.
 The method signature is::